Paul Wheaton

 Paul Wheaton is an American permaculture author, master gardener, software engineer, and disciple of the natural agriculturist Sepp Holzer.
 He is known for writing his book, "Building a Better World in Your Backyard", founding Permies, the largest website devoted to permaculture, as well as for creating and publishing articles, videos, and podcasts on the subject of permaculture.

 Wheaton is also the founder of Coderanch, formerly called Javaranch, an online community for Java programmers.
 He received three Jolt Awards from Dr. Dobb's Journal for his work related to Javaranch.
 As a software engineer, he has worked on the ground system for the satellite that took pictures for Google Earth and DigitalGlobe.

 Wheaton has participated in several documentaries, TED Talk shows, and conferences, on topics related to permaculture, energy, and software engineering.

 Early life

-Born in Moscow, Idaho, Wheaton was raised in Eastern Oregon and Missoula, Montana.
+Paul Wheaton was born in Moscow, Idaho, and raised in Eastern Oregon and Missoula, Montana.

 He began his career as a software engineer and continued to work for several private companies with software and programming.
 In the early 1990s, Wheaton developed Bananacom, a terminal emulator, which was used by bulletin board system operators in the United States.
 At one time, Wheaton had hired 14 programmers from Missoula, Montana to work on the Bananacom project.
 The product gained popularity among its users due to its usability.

 Later in 2000, Wheaton worked on the ground system software for the spacecraft that took pictures for Google Earth and DigitalGlobe.